thiblahute/meson-website/Cross-compilation.md

 * *host machine* is the machine on which the compiled binary will run
 * *target machine* is the machine on which the compiled binary's output will run (this is only meaningful for programs such as compilers that, when run, produce object code for a different CPU than what the program is being run on)

+The `tl/dr` summary is the following: if you are doing regular cross compilation, you only care about *build_machine* and *host_machine*.
+Just ignore *target_machine* altogether and you will be correct 99% of the time.
+If you are interested in the actual details, do read on.

 This might be easier to understand through examples.
 Let's start with the regular, not cross-compiling case.
 In these cases all of these three machines are the same.
 Simple so far.

 Let's next look at the most common cross-compilation setup.
 Let's suppose you are on a 64 bit OSX machine and you are cross compiling a binary that will run on a 32 bit ARM Linux board.
 In this case your *build machine* is 64 bit OSX and both your *host* and *target machines* are 32 bit ARM Linux.
 This should be quite understandable as well.